talonvoice/noise/noises.md

 - Straight hiss sound
 - End with a 'k'
 - Let your mouth hang slightly open with your lips parted
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - Your tongue should not be pushed against your teeth, and the air should flow easily
 - Keep the tip of your tongue down and let the back should rise slightly to touch the soft palate, then force some air out
 - This should feel like letting out the rest of the breathe quickly